-How AI in Healthcare is Improving Emergency Room Situations
+How AI is Improving Emergency Room Situations in Healthcare

 Artificial Intelligence software and technologies have changed a multitude of industries in recent years, including education, banking, and healthcare.
 Especially when it comes to healthcare!
 New discoveries and breakthroughs bring many significant and quick changes to diagnostics and healthcare organizations each year, leading many people to assume that Artificial Intelligence in healthcare will soon replace physicians and the whole medical workforce.

 For some, such a future may appear bright, while for others, it may appear depressingly bleak.

 So, why do people believe that an AI assistant can take the position of a highly experienced specialist?
 The reason for this is the plethora of breakthroughs in the healthcare area that occur every few months.
 Various types of software and apps based on Machine Learning or Artificial Intelligence have already improved the healthcare system and reduced expenses for medical facilities and organizations that are directly or indirectly involved in Healthtech.

 Patients in the emergency room continue to climb

 Around the world, emergency rooms (ERs) are struggling.
 Crowds are squeezing into emergency rooms in search of basic care, obstructing real-life emergencies.